Photonsters/anycubic-photon-docs/FAQ.md

 Some resins such as Anycubic Maroon are notoriously difficult to obtain adhesion.
 This is due to their formulation.
 Increase bottom exposures by 10 second increments and keep testing.

-Castable and other speciality resins such as Bluecast or Senertek generally need longer bottom exposures and the help of a primer coat.
+Castable and other speciality resins such as Bluecast generally need longer bottom exposures and the help of a primer coat.
 Primers are basically just uv glue and can be found online cheaply.
 You can also try LOCA (Liquid Optically Clear Adhesive),

 For the vast majority of regular modelling resins, ensuring a leveled build plate and increasing bottom exposures should enable plate adhesion.
 Do not pay for uv glues marketed as miracle cure adhesion bonding concoctions.